 Customer Funds Protection

-There are three levels of customer funds protection under the local regulatory framework – zero, medium, and high.
+There are three levels of customer funds protection under the local regulatory framework – zero, medium and high.
 Remote gambling operators are recommended to segregate customers’ funds from their operational capital, which falls into the high-level category.
-The purpose of funds segregation is to protect the money of players in case a given gambling company declares insolvency.
+The purpose of funds segregation is to protect players’ money in case a given gambling company declares insolvency.

 Businesses with medium protection have made arrangements to safeguard their customers’ funds through insurance or a bank guarantee.
 However, this does not guarantee players will get their money back if the gambling company goes bankrupt.
 When no protection is in place (zero protection), customer funds are treated as part of the gambling company’s assets and are almost inevitably lost in the event of insolvency.